 Costa Rica: Organization for Tropical Studies: Tropical Medicine and Public Health

-OTS and Duke University are launching a new semester program designed primarily for pre-med, biology, public health, and natural science majors to be trained in research in the areas of tropical medicine and public health in Costa Rica.
+OTS (Duke University)'s program is designed primarily for pre-med, biology, public health, and natural science majors to be trained in research in the areas of tropical medicine and public health in Costa Rica.
 The 15-week undergraduate semester abroad program emphasizes the scientific, intercultural, and social aspects of global health, tropical medicine, public health, ethnobiology, and research topics in these subjects.
 Instruction focuses on the internationally-recognized OTS method of field-based, hands-on learning.
 Lectures, readings from primary literature, and discussions are also integral components of the program and provide the conceptual framework for discussion, analysis, and interpreting field observations and research.

 Tel.
 (919) 684-5774